ivanlori/ivanlori/README.md

 # 👋🏻 Hello

 Welcome to my profile!<br>
-I'm a Developer focused on the JS and CSS language.
-I aim to create helpful tools for the masses and enjoy the process.<br>
+I'm a Developer focused on the JS and CSS language.<br>I aim to create helpful tools for the masses and enjoy the process.<br>
 My projects are not updated frequently because of the lack of time.<br>It is possible to find bugs and incomplete work done.

 [![](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)]()